elghachouimohamed35-png/portfolio/README.md

 This project demonstrates the deployment, configuration, and troubleshooting of a Windows Server 2019 infrastructure in a VMware Workstation virtual environment.

-The infrastructure provides centralized network administration, robust name resolution, and automated IP management using Active Directory Domain Services (AD DS), DNS, and DHCP services.
+The infrastructure provides centralized network administration, robust name resolution, automated IP management, and centralized security policy enforcement using Active Directory Domain Services (AD DS), DNS, DHCP, and Group Policy Objects (GPO).

 ---